-Top notch education, nationally recognized programs, esteemed faculty and one of the first Engineer of 2020 programs in the country that gives students real-world experience distinguish Wichita State’s College of Engineering from any other college in the nation.
+Top notch education, nationally recognized programs, esteemed faculty and a long-standing relationship with industry distinguish Wichita State’s College of Engineering from its peers.
 WSU offers majors in aerospace engineering, biomedical engineering, computer engineering, computer science, electrical engineering, engineering technology, industrial engineering, manufacturing engineering and mechanical engineering.

 Being located in the state’s center of industry has its advantages too, like offering the largest engineering co-op and internship program in the state and an average of 200 engineering cooperative education program placements per year.
 In fact, more than 30 percent of the Wichita community’s engineers are WSU graduates.

-WSU’s main campus is home to the National Institute of Aviation Research (NIAR) and the Advanced Technology Acceleration Institute (ATAI) putting state-of-the-art technology and industry experts within easy reach of our students.
+WSU’s main campus is home to the National Institute of Aviation Research (NIAR) , the country’s largest aviation research and development institute; as well as Airbus Americas, a world leader in aircraft design, putting state-of-the-art technology and real-world engineering experiences well within reach of our students.

-As the state’s only comprehensive college of fine arts, WSU brings visual and performing arts together through the Schools of Art, Design and Creative Industries; Music; and Performing Arts.
+As the state’s only comprehensive college of fine arts, WSU brings the visual and performing arts together through the Schools of Art, Design and Creative Industries, Music and Performing Arts.
 Wichita’s strong art community, along with numerous on-campus gallery showings, concerts and performances, give our students limitless opportunities to learn, exhibit and perform.
 Wichita provides an environment for inspiration to flourish and access to the state’s largest ready-made audience.

 The college has exceptional faculty whose work is recognized in arts venues throughout the world.
-Voice and opera students at Wichita State University have an opportunity to study with two nationally renowned opera stars, Samuel Ramey and Alan Held.
+Voice and opera students have an opportunity to study with two nationally renowned opera stars, Samuel Ramey and Alan Held.